 Though it is not clear when people first bred these fish, people were certainly breeding them in Southeast Asia by the early 19th century.
 Westerners began breeding these fish between 1875-1910.

 Taking care of betta fish is relatively easy.
 They are adaptable species that will tolerate some less than ideal conditions.
-However, providing a clean, healthy environment will make your betta healthy and happy.
+However, providing a clean, healthy environment will make your B. splendens healthy and happy.
 This is not only humane but will extend your pet’s life.
 Here are some basic tips on caring for betta fish.

 Betta fish are able to live in very limited conditions, with little space or oxygen.
 However, this causes them to be unhealthy.
-Experts recommend giving betta a larger tank, between 2-5 gallons.
+Experts recommend giving betta a larger fish tank, between 2-5 gallons.

-Betta fish are solitary and enjoy their privacy.
+B. splendens are solitary and enjoy their privacy.
 Therefore, it is a good idea to provide them with rocks and plants where they can hide.
 Aquascaping is a great way to create a healthy, living aquarium that is also attractive.

 You should feed betta specialized food flakes.
 These are generally made of a combination of brine shrimp, bloodworms and daphnia.
 You can also give your betta a tasty treat of whole bloodworms and brine shrimp!

 Avoid over-feeding your fish, as this can cause obesity!
 It also leaves debris in the tank, requiring more cleaning.
 Your fish should be able to eat all of its food in about 5 minutes.